Virginians (singers): Organization

 The Virginians chorus is the principal performing group from the Richmond chapter of the Barbershop Harmony Society (based in Nashville) a 501(c)(3) nonprofit charity.
 It is partially supported by the Arts Council of Richmond.

 In addition, the Virginians Ensemble is a daytime chorus (a subset of Richmond chapter members who can perform during the work day) that is very active in the community.

 Early history

 Originally "organized in the Fall of 1945" with 24 members of local quartets, the Richmond affiliate of SPEBSQSA received its official charter from the society on December 6, 1952, with "almost 40 members".
 Its Charter Party was attended by "approximately 150 persons".
 Dean Snyder from SPEBSQSA (and founding member of the Alexandria Harmonizers), presided at the ceremony to hand the charter to then chapter president, Dr. Ralph M. Roberts.

 The Richmond affiliate started proceedings to get an official SPEBSQSA charter in September 1952 and open up its membership to men who wanted to sing in an ensemble chorus.
 Previously, the group had been entirely made up of barbershop quartets.

-Album
+Albums

 Their Blue Skies album was recorded live at the University of Richmond's Modlin Center for the Performing Arts (Camp Theater).
 The album was released in April 2008.